CNA (TV network): 2000 to 2003 : Increase in popularity

+2004 to 2018: Expansion into region

+Broadcasts in Thailand started in October 2004, after an agreement with the Thai Cable Television Association, which at the time comprised 170 member operators.

 By the time of its fifth anniversary, the network had reached 16 million households in 18 territories, with, in Singapore alone, attracting attention because of its mix of stories (Singapore, Asia, rest of the world) over various topics.
 In November 2004, it started broadcasting to China after an agreement was signed with the China International Television Corporation in May.
 By 2005 the channel was facing challenges: the channel had two markets that were difficult to penetrate (South Korea and Japan) due to the English-language barrier, as well as the possibility of launching a Mandarin version of CNA to improve the brand's reception in the region.

 The channel rebranded on 17 July 2006.
 The virtual set was removed and replaced by a physical "hard set".

 For the channel's tenth anniversary, the channel premiered After 12, about nightlife in Asian cities, the documentary Rice is Life and Channel NewsAsia @ 10, a documentary about its history and growth.
 CNA received praise from the Programme Advisory Committee (Pace) on 2 September 2009 for, among other things, its coverage of the 2008 United States presidential election and the political situation in Malaysia and Thailand.

 In August 2012, CNA agreed to be broadcast in Myanmar through satellite-TV operator Sky Net.
 CNA opened its Myanmar news bureau in the capital Yangon in October 2013 – the bureau officially opened in January 2014 – as only one of four foreign news organisations licensed to operate in the country at the time.